 Did you know that leaves come in many colors, shapes, and textures?
 They can be smooth, prickly, or even fuzzy.
 Yes, you heard that right.
 Plant leaves can be fuzzier than a pet!
 They create less of a mess too.
 Let’s learn more about houseplants with fascinating tactile attributes together or House Plants with Fuzzy Leaves.

 Why Are Some Plants Fuzzy?

-Plants can develop tiny hairs on their leaves and stems for the same reason people have hair.
+Plants can develop tiny hairs on their leaves and stem for the same reason people have hair.
 That is to protect themselves from environmental overstimulation.
 Tiny hairs can reflect excess sunlight preventing too much water from leaving the leaves, a process called transpiration.

 The hairs can also help draw in moisture from the air to help them survive in harsher climates.
 That is why certain fuzzy air plants can survive with regular water sprays.

 The hair on the plant surface gives it a fuzzy or velvety texture.
 That means you can still enjoy the feeling of petting something if you are allergic to or afraid of pets.

 You will notice a pattern in the plants we will describe for you in this article.
 Most are either xerophytes, meaning plants that can survive in the desert, or considerably tough plants.